Establish a PKI-authenticated and encrypted connection

 Certificate chain of the reader in ASN.1 DER format

 Due to storage limitations on the reader, the reader certificate chain needs to be stored on the host.
-You need to pass it each time you establish an encrypted connection.
+You need to pass it each time you establish an authenticated and encrypted connection.

 Private key of the host ASN.1 DER format; it is used by the SDK to